(Image: Zen Buddha Silence by Marilyn Barbone.)

 Buck and Penny would have Woodell over for dinner.
 Those were fun times.
-They would take turns describing that the company was and might be, and what it must never be.
+They would take turns describing what the company was and might be, and what it must never be.
 Woodell was always dressed carefully and always had on a pair of Tigers.

 Knight asked Woodell to become operations manager.
 He’d demonstrated already that he was exceptionally good at managing day-to-day tasks.
 Woodell was delighted.

 Knight visited Onitsuka again.
 He discovered that Kitami was being promoted to operations manager.
 Onitsuka and Blue Ribbon signed another 3-year agreement.
 Knight looked into Kitami’s eyes and noticed something very cold.
 Knight never forgot that cold look.